example42/puppet-tp/README.md

 Some parameters are available to manage tp::install automation:

 - **upstream_repo** Default: true.
-When true, uses the repo from the upstream developer, if defined in tinydata
+When true, uses the repo from the upstream developer, if defined in tinydata.
 - **auto_conf** Default: true.
-If true and tinydata relevant is present a default configuration is provided (this could happen just when some basic configuration is needed to actually activate the service)
+If true and tinydata relevant is present a default configuration is provided (this could happen just when some basic configuration is needed to actually activate the service).
 - **auto_prereq**  Default: false.
-If true eventual package, tp::install or other dependencies dependencies are installed automatically.
-To minimize duplicated resources risk this is false by default, but might be required to setup specific applications correctly.
+If true eventual package, tp::install or other dependencies are installed automatically.
+This is set to false by default in order to minimize duplicated resources risk, but might be required to set up specific applications correctly.

     tp::install { 'consul':
       upstream_repo => true,